ScalaIO/scala.io/public/conferences/paris-2025/effets-secondaires.md

-# Effets secondaires : Machin, TrucMuche et Kyo dans un bateau !
+# Beyond `flatMap`: Is Kyo the Future of Scala Effects?

 - Kind: Talk
 - Slug: effets-secondaires